The Match Labels and Graphics command allows you to make one portion of your one-line diagram look right, then apply those changes to other areas.

 Matching Panel Boxes

-When you select a block as the source item for this command, the other distribution equipment you select will be changed to match the selected block.
+When you select a non-panel block, such as a transformer, as the source item for this command, the other distribution equipment you select will be changed to match the selected block.
 If the destination item is a block, the insertion point will remain the same.
 If the destination item is a panel box, the insertion point will be set to the center of the panel box.
-The location of all the labels and their prefix, suffix, scale, and alignment values will be copied.
+The location of all of the labels and their prefix, suffix, scale, and alignment values will be copied.

 When you select a feeder as the source item for this command, the other feeders you select will be changed so that the label values and the label and block locations match.
-Labels inserted next to the feeder line and blocks will be arranged on the other feeders so they are lined up horizontally or vertically.
+Blocks and labels inserted next to the feeder line will be arranged on the other feeders so they are lined up horizontally or vertically.
 Labels that are floating will be inserted relative to the starting point of the feeder.
 If the feeder routes are similar, the labels and blocks should end up in good locations.
 If the feeder routes are widely different, the function may get confused about where to move labels in blocks.
-In these cases you will need to manually adjust the locations instead of using the match command.
+In these cases, you will need to manually adjust the locations instead of using the match command.